turingschool/curriculum/source/projects/traffic_spy.markdown

 http://yourapplication:port/sources/IDENTIFIER/events
 ```

+When events have been defined:

 * Most received event to least receieved event
 * Hyperlinks of each event to view event specific data

+When no events have been defined:

+* Message that no events have been defined

+**Application Event Details**

 A client is able to view event specific data at the following address: